 What is the sponsorship model?

-Essentially, sponsorship involves funding part or all of a certain event, with a view to reaching the audience and fan following that the event is attracting.
+Essentially, sponsorship involves funding part or all of a certain event, with a view to reaching the audience and fan following that the event is attracting and the event management is top tier.
 It could be a one-off deal for a specific concert or an ongoing partnership for a series of events.

 Adopting a sponsorship marketing strategy requires change management